JoanDoe11/Java-Concurrent/README.md

   * lock() - start of the critical section.
 If there is more than one thread, the one that succeeded the lock, should block all the others.
   * unlock() - allows one new thread to go through "lock()" / reinitializes critical section state

+# Semaphore
+  A semaphore controls access to a shared resource through the use of a counter.
+If the counter is greater than zero, then access is allowed.
+If it is zero, then access is denied.
+  What the counter is counting are permits that allow access to the shared resource.
+Thus, to access the resource, a thread must be granted a permit from the semaphore.

+  In general, to use a semaphore, the thread that wants access to the shared resource tries to acquire a permit.
+  * if the semaphore's count is greater than zero, then the thread acquires a permit, which causes the semaphore's count to be decremented.
+  * otherwise, the thread will be blocked until a permit can be acquired When the thread no longer needs access to the shared resource, it releases the permit, which causes the semaphore's count to be incremented.
+If there is another thread waiting for a permit, then that thread will acquire a permit at that time.

+# Thread pool
+  In Java, threads are mapped to system-level threads which are operating system's resources.
+If you create threads uncontrollably, you may run out of these resources quickly.
+  The context switching between threads is done by the OS as well - in order to emulate parallelism.
+A simplistic view is that - the more threads you spawn, the less time each thread spends doing actual work.

+  The Thread pool pattern helps to save resources in a multithreaded application, and also to contain the parallelsim in certain predefined limits.
+When you use a thread pool, you write your concurrent code in the form of parallel tasks and submit them for exectution to an instance of a thread pool.
+This instance controls several re-used threads for executing these tasks.
+  The pattern allows you to control the number of threads the application is creating, their lifecycle, as well as to schedule tasks' execution and keep incoming tasks in a queue.

+# Fork/Join
+  The fork/join framework is an implementation of the ExecutorService interface that helps you take advantage of multiple processors.
+It is designed for work that can be broken into smaller pieces recursively.
+The goal is to use all the available processing power to enhance the performance of your application.

+  This framework distributes tasks to worker threads in a thread pool.
+It is distinct because it uses a work-stealing algorithm - worker threads that run out of things to do can steal tasks from other threads that are still busy.

+# Cancellation
+  An activity is cancellable if external code can move it to completion before its normal completion.

+  When using the Executor framework, you can interrupt a specific task without shutting down the ExecutorService.
+On submitting a task to the service an instance of Future<> is returned by the service.
+You may call the cancel() method on that instance to interrupt the task.